greasebig/represent-t2i/415419/单步推理/Hyper-SD.md

 News🔥🔥🔥

-    Apr.20, 2024.
-Our checkpoints and two demos 🤗 (i.e. SD15-Scribble and SDXL-T2I) are publicly available on HuggingFace Repo.
+    Apr.28, 2024.
+ComfyUI workflows on 1-Step Unified LoRA 🥰 with TCDScheduler to inference on different steps are released!
+Remember to install ⭕️ ComfyUI-TCD in your ComfyUI/custom_nodes folder!!!
+You're encouraged to adjust the eta parameter to get better results 🌟!
+    Apr.26, 2024. 💥💥💥 Our CFG-Preserved Hyper-SD15/SDXL that facilitate negative prompts and larger guidance scales (e.g. 5~10) will be coming soon!!! 💥💥💥
+    Apr.26, 2024.
+Thanks to @Pete for contributing to our scribble demo with larger canvas right now 👏.
+    Apr.24, 2024.
+The ComfyUI workflow and checkpoint on 1-Step SDXL UNet ✨ is also available!
+Don't forget ⭕️ to install the custom scheduler in your ComfyUI/custom_nodes folder!!!
+    Apr.23, 2024.
+ComfyUI workflows on N-Steps LoRAs are released!
+Worth a try for creators 💥!
+    Apr.23, 2024.
+Our technical report 📚 is uploaded to arXiv!
+Many implementation details are provided and we welcome more discussions👏.
     Apr.21, 2024.
 Hyper-SD ⚡️ is highly compatible and work well with different base models and controlnets.
 To clarify, we also append the usage example of controlnet here.
-    Apr.23, 2024.
-Our technical report 📚 is uploaded to arXiv!
-Many implementation details are provided and we welcome more discussions👏.
-    Apr.23, 2024.
-The ComfyUI workflows on N-Steps LoRAs are released!
-Worth a try for creators 💥!
+    Apr.20, 2024.
+Our checkpoints and two demos 🤗 (i.e. SD15-Scribble and SDXL-T2I) are publicly available on HuggingFace Repo.

 Hyper-SD Scribble demo host on 🤗 scribble